-- [23] The Complainant argued that government owned/occupied buildings, owner-user properties and single tenant buildings should be removed from any vacancy study.
+[24] The Complainant argued that government owned/occupied buildings, owner-user properties and single tenant buildings should be removed from any vacancy study.
 The CARB agrees that government properties do not compete for tenants in the marketplace.
 Single tenant buildings, on the other hand, compete for tenants whether it is a single tenant or a number of smaller tenants that take the space.
 While there might be greater risk of a high vacancy if the single tenant should vacate, the building could still be leased to a new single tenant or configured to accommodate more than one tenant.
 An owner-user building could be put onto the rental market at any time, either in whole or in part.
-Single tenant and owner-user properties should remain in the vacancy study. - [24] The Respondent's DT1,8 vacancy study surveyed nine "C" buildings in DT1,8.
+Single tenant and owner-user properties should remain in the vacancy study.

+[25] The Respondent's DT1,8 vacancy study surveyed nine "C" buildings in DT1,8.
 One of those was the city owned and occupied Andrew Davison building and if it is removed from the study, the weighted average vacancy rate rises to 22.2 percent.
 The CARB sets the "C" DT1,8 vacancy rate at 22.0 percent.
+It is recognized that the subject building will be 100 percent vacant if and when the current tenant moves out.
+In the meantime, it is 100 percent occupied.
+The purpose of assigning a typical vacancy loss allowance is to account for potential vacancy on a year over year basis and to recognize that most properties experience periods of lower and higher vacancies over the course of their lives.